 These employer based plans where the employer underwrote the policy were the forerunners, and many indeed subsequently became private insurers themselves.
 But the main reason for the success of the commercial health insurers was due to something called experience rating, which is the fundamental principle of healthier groups receiving lower premiums based on experience.

 Medicare soon followed in 1965 as an insurance program to protect the senior population.
-The current defacto Medicare program is an offshoot of what the private health insurance companies were doing in this time period of the 1960’s.
+The current default Medicare program is an offshoot of what the private health insurance companies were doing in this time period of the 1960’s.
 The allowable cost reimbursement system is actually straight from the Blue Cross and Blue Shield plans in something called allowable cost-based reimbursement.

 Eventually, the Employee Retirement Income Security Act (ERISA) was passed in 1974, which led to the growth of self insured employer health plans and all but guaranteed competition in the risk-bearing segment of the conventional insurance market.